 Fortunately, there is a very simple step that everyone can take, which can have a significant impact on your energy savings.
 The trick is to set your thermostat to the coolest temperature you can in the winter and then to the highest temperature that you are comfortable with in the summer.

 The United States Department of Energy recommends that you reduce the temperature of your home ten to fifteen degrees, for eight hours at a time, during the heating season.
-Try doing that while you are off at work if you would rather be able to raise the heat a little when you come back home.
+Try doing that while you are off from work if you would rather be able to raise the heat a little when you come back home.

 Consider installing a programmable thermostat